Public Policy Practicum and Clinic

 Course and Clinic MAY be repeated for credit

-This course will involve law students working collaboratively with Professor Chiang and counsel at the ACLU of Utah to seek law reform and address civil rights issues via public policy advocacy and complex civil litigation.
+This course will involve law students working collaboratively with Professor Chiang to move public policy via public education, legislation, and litigation.
 Students will work as full members of a legal team.
 The class and the clinic may be taken jointly, or students enrolled in the class may opt to perform clinical work pro bono without enrolling in the clinic.
 A minimum of fifty hours of pro bono or clinical work is required.
+Enrollment in the class is required.

 Course: Public Policy Practicum (2 cr./semester, graded, taught Fall and Spring).
 The classroom component of the clinic will focus on the application of theory to practice.
 Students will engage with the relevant substantive law, discuss the strategies available to advocates seeking change, confront legal and ethical issues as they arise in their work, receive training on practical legal skills as needed, and reflect upon their experiences.
 Students will be graded on a combination of participation and the completion of assignments for the clinical component.
 There will be no final exam.
-The course may be repeated for credit.
+The course may be repeated for credit and is exempt from the law school limit on clinical hours.

 Placements: (1 – 3 cr./semester, P/F, Fall and Spring).
 The clinical component will be supervised by Professor Chiang.
-Acting as a small legal team, Professor Chiang and students will work in close cooperation with outside counsel on activities that may include interviewing witnesses, gathering and analyzing the relevant facts and law, conducting analysis of pending legislation, and drafting legal and public policy advocacy documents.
-In conjunction with the clinic’s school-to-prison pipeline initiative, students may also offer direct representation to local high school students facing school discipline or expulsion proceedings.
+Acting as a small legal team, Professor Chiang and students will work in close cooperation (with and without outside counsel) on activities that may include interviewing witnesses, drafting legislation, writing reports and press releases, preparing litigation related documents (like deposition outlines or briefs), meeting with policymakers, and conducting media outreach.
 Although the clinical component is P/F, assignments undertaken for the clinical component will factor into grades assigned for the Public Policy Practicum course.

-To learn more about the projects the Public Policy Practicum has been working on, visit the public policy practicum community page: http://www.law.utah.edu/org/civil-rights-clinic/.
+To learn more about the projects the Public Policy Practicum has been working on, visit our community page: http://www.law.utah.edu/org/civil-rights-clinic/.

 Faculty: Professor Emily Chiang